xmos/lib_xud/module_xud/doc/hid_example.rst

 Devices which support both full and high-speeds must implement a device qualifier descriptor.
-The device qualifier descriptor defines how fields of a high speed device’s device descriptor would look if that device is run at a different speed.
+The device qualifier descriptor defines how fields of a high speed device’s descriptor would look if that device is run at a different speed.
 If a high-speed device is running currently at full/high speed, fields of this descriptor reflect how device descriptor fields would look if speed was changed to high/full.
 Please refer to